The ANZTLA Pettee Collective

 References

 Butler, Rebecca.
-"The rise and fall of Union Classification."
+"The Rise and Fall of Union Classification."
 Theological Librarianship 6, no. 1 (January 2013): 21–28.

 Call, Elizabeth.
 "Organizing the Divine: Julia Pettee and the Union Classification System."
 Burke Library Blog (blog), 3 November 2014. https://blogs.cul.columbia.edu/burke/2014/11/03/organizing-the-devine-julia-pettee-and-the-union-classification-system/.